grigorye/DynamicHeightFooters/README.md

 ## Intro

-Tap "DK:" button to change the kind of table view delegate:
+Tap `DK:` button to change the kind of table view delegate:

-* "-" `nil` delegate
+* `-`: nil delegate
-* "D" custom delegate (custom, enables custom dynamic height sections/footers)
+* `D`: custom delegate (custom, enables custom dynamic height sections/footers)
-* "S" custom delegate that tries to use standard table header view, without adding constraints/custom view and etc. (Does not work so far).
+* `S`: custom delegate that tries to use standard table header view, without adding constraints/custom view and etc. (Does not work so far).
-* "V" view controller (default for `UITableViewController`)
+* `V`: view controller (default for `UITableViewController`)

-Note: `nil` delegate does not work after other delegates are being set, so it is the initial delegate.
+Note: nil delegate does not work after other delegates are being set, so it is currently the initial delegate after launch.

 Each header should show a set of lines like hN-0..hN-N where N is the section index.
 Same story with fN-0..fN-N (section footers) and 0-sN..N-sN (single cell inside every section when custom cells are enabled) or sN (for standard cells).
 If you don't see the whole text, or some lines are "missing" it means that they were clipped due to incorrect layout.